react-native-webrtc/react-native-webrtc/Documentation/BasicUsage.md

 ## Creating an Answer

 All parties will need to ensure they are handling ICE Candidates correctly.
-Otherwise the offer and answer handshake stage can go a little wonky.
+Otherwise the offer and answer handshake stage will go a little wonky.

 ```javascript
 try {